By Elana Kreiger-Benson

 By Vicky Jones, MD

 A 40-year-old female presented to her primary care provider with a chief complaint of weight gain over the past year.
-She wants to be fully evaluated for any kind of …
+She wants to be fully evaluated for any …

 By Michael Lee, MD